 When the PD begins to spend grant funds for hiring personnel, they must follow the SMCCCD Board Policies and Procedures.
-For hiring faculty, follow Board Procedures 3.15.
-Definition of classified employees can be found in Board Procedures 4.05 and hiring procedures can be found in Board Procedures 4.15 and for employees that are not part of the Classified Service, i.e., student assistants, classified substitutes, short term, non-continuing and other temporary employees, follow Board Procedures 4.25.
-Forms and additional information can be found at the Human Resources link in the Downloads in the SMCCCD Portal.
+For hiring faculty, follow Board Policy 3.15 and Board Procedure 3.15.3.
+Definition of classified employees can be found per Board Policy 4.05 and hiring procedures can be reviewed in Board Policy 4.15 and Board Procedure 4.15.1.
+For employees that are not part of the Classified Service, i.e., student assistants, classified substitutes, short term, non-continuing and other temporary employees are detailed in Board Policy 4.25 and Board Procedures 4.25.1 and 4.25.2 for student workers.
+Forms and additional information can be found at Human Resource link in the Downloads in the SMCCCD Portal.